syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 **Adding SfTextInputLayout reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add Text Input Layout to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.
+To add SfTextInputLayout to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Core](https://www.nuget.org/packages/Syncfusion.Xamarin.Core), and then install it.

 ![Add Packages](Getting-Started_images/Adding SfTextInputLayout reference.png)